 Numerous operational experiences are offered to interns throughout their training year.
-These include participation in Marine Corps Recruit graduation ceremonies, weapons training, and serving as the medical center’s Officer of the Day (OOD).
+These can include participation in Marine Corps Recruit graduation ceremonies, weapons training, and the assessment/selection of active-duty personnel seeking special duty assignments.

-Interns also get underway aboard a major Navy combatant vessel (often an aircraft carrier), where they interact with Sailors, learn the duties of the ship's psychologist, and develop an appreciation for the demands of shipboard life.
-In addition, every intern class spends time with the First Marine Division at Camp Pendleton, California.
+Interns may also get underway aboard a major Navy combatant vessel (often an aircraft carrier), where they interact with Sailors, learn the duties of the ship's psychologist, and develop an appreciation for the demands of shipboard life.
+In addition, interns are typically able to spend time with the First Marine Division at Camp Pendleton, California.
 Here they gain familiarity with the operational stresses of the Marine Corps, and develop the skills required for effective consultation with Marine Corps Commands.

-Interns are supervised weekly by the supervising psychologist of their primary rotation and by the internship Training Director.
-For trans-rotational cases, interns are supervised by either the Training Director or the director's designated psychologist.
+Interns attend weekly supervision sessions with their primary rotation supervisor and with the internship Training Director.
+For trans-rotational cases, interns are supervised either by the Training Director or by another psychologist designated by the Training Director.